RDWV/rdwv-sdk/examples/README.md

-# Bitcart usage examples
+# RDWV usage examples

-This folder contains examples of using Bitcart.
+This folder contains examples of using RDWV.

-Examples requirements for that folder is in requirements.txt(actually just Bitcart SDK)
+Examples requirements for that folder is in requirements.txt(actually just RDWV SDK)

 Examples:

-- Full Bitcart API usage example: full.py
+- Full RDWV API usage example: full.py
 - Get transaction by tx hash(CLI): gettx.py
 - Get wallet onchain and offchain(lightning) balance: getbalance.py
 - Pay to some address(CLI): donateto.py